 No two customers are alike.
-Every customer is a separate entity who is driven by personal preferences and interests.
+Every customer is a separate entity that is driven by personal preferences and interests.
 What works for one customer may not work for another – it’s a simple fact.

 Marketers, today, need to understand these individual ‘differences’ between the customers and then personalize the messages to fit each of their expectations.

-The main aim of Wigzo is to offer solutions that create personalized experiences across all customer touch points from a single integrated digital marketing platform.
+The main aim of Wigzo is to offer solutions that create personalized experiences across all customer touchpoints from a single integrated digital marketing platform.
 It helps brands to forge an interactive relationship with the customers based on real-time, bespoke communication, and spurring them to convert their purchasing intent into action.

 Predictive analytics is a powerful technique, and if marketers make full use of it, then they can generate better results by extending the customer life cycle and even increasing the revenue generated by each individual customer.